zenna/canyoupleaseappreciatethis/_posts/2020-03-26-commentary-tomato-can.md

 layout: post
 ---

 A commentary on "Tomato Can" was delivered today by USPS.
-The commentary included several objects: a can opener and a paring knife.
-It also included several entities that can be described by mass/non-count nouns: rice (from Arson Mills, whose grits I remember fondly), alphabet pasta (with the whole alphabet (!) not just ABC123 like the last batch I saw), and beans (now that I think of it, beans is actually plural, not a mass noun).
+The commentary includes several objects: a can opener and a paring knife.
+It also includes several entities that can be described by mass/non-count nouns: rice (from Arson Mills, whose grits I remember fondly), alphabet pasta (with the whole alphabet (!) not just ABC123 like the last batch I saw), and beans (now that I think of it, beans is actually plural, not a mass noun).
 The two remaining entities have handwritten text on them, which I will reproduce for you here.

-(1)
+...

 Dear Emily,